Priority and adapted rooms for students with a disability or medical condition.

 Tell us your needs

-You’ll be able to tell us about your access needs on your accommodation application form.
-We also advise that you arrange a visit to campus to discuss your needs in person; you’ll be contacted by a Student Support Advisor to arrange this.
+We advise that you arrange a visit to campus to discuss your needs in person and you can contact a Student Wellbeing Advisor to arrange this.

 Please note, we use the term disability to cover a range of impairments, medical conditions, mental health issues and specific learning differences.
 Many conditions have implications for accommodation in terms of equipment, support and facilities.
 We strongly advise you to tell us about any conditions that you have so we can work with you to make appropriate arrangements and necessary adjustments.